-As violinist and composer, Helmut Lipsky has recorded many radio and television programs and has participated with his own ensembles – including MELOSPHERE – at numerous important festivals in North America, as well as touring regularly in Europe, where he performed with his group, among many other venues in Berlin, Bruxelles, Budapest, Zurich, Milan etc. as part of the prestigious “New Jazz” Series at the Montreux International Jazz Festival.
-He opened with MELOSPHERE shows of artists like Miles Davis (Montreal International Jazz Festival), Dave Brubeck (Lanaudière International Music Festival), Stéphane Grappelli (Québec International Music Festival) and Toots Thielemans (Royal Palace of Brussels).
-He has also written music for cinema, presented at and winning top prizes in Festivals around the world, the theatre, multimedia exhibitions as well as for special occasions, like his Harbour Symphony for violin, ship sirens and church bells performed at Montreal Harbour or his Concerto for Violin and Chainsaw as the opening event of the Third Symposium en art de l’Abitibi-Témiscamingue in Amos, Québec, Canada.
-In December of 2015, he participated as composer and performer in the Memorial Concert for the Euthanasia victims of the Castle Grafeneck in Germany.
-His duets for two violins “Voyage à deux” Vol. 1 and 2 are very popular and bestsellers among students and professionals of any age group and are being played in many countries.
+As violinist and composer, Helmut Lipsky has recorded many radio and television programs and has participated with his own ensembles – mainly under the name MELOSPHERE – at numerous important festivals in North America, as well as touring regularly in Europe, where he performed with his group, among many other venues in Berlin, Bruxelles, Budapest, Zurich, Milan etc. and as part of the prestigious “New Jazz” Series at the Montreux International Jazz Festival.
+A regular participant at the Montreal International Jazz Festival, he opened with MELOSPHERE shows of artists like Miles Davis, Dave Brubeck (Lanaudière International Music Festival), Stéphane Grappelli (Québec International Music Festival) and Toots Thielemans (Royal Palace of Brussels).
+He has also written music for cinema, presented at and winning top prizes in Festivals around the world, the theatre, dance productions and multimedia exhibitions.
+Known for his eclecticism, he was asked to write original works for special events, like his Harbour Symphony for violin, ship sirens and church bells performed at Montreal Harbour or his Concerto for Violin and Chainsaw as the opening concert of the Third International Art Symposium in Abitibi-Témiscamingue, Québec, Canada.
+In December of 2015, he collaborated with the Swiss composer Thomas Fortmann at writing the music, and performing for the Memorial Concert “Grafeneck 10654” for the Euthanasia victims of the Castle Grafeneck in Germany.
+These works were presented again in Montreal in November of 2017, sponsored by the General Consulate of Germany.
+His duets for two violins “Voyage à deux” Vol. 1 and 2 and various chamber orchestra works are very popular with students and professionals of any age group and are being played around the world.